lina-s-01/Regression-with-Residuals/regression-with-residuals.md

 brain_res_model <- mincLmer(Jacobians ~ group * poly(age, degree = 2) + res_weight + (1|ID))
 ```

-This final model maintains the same structure as the original but replaces raw weight with its residuals, reducing collinearity and improving interpretability.
+This final model retains the same structure as the original but replaces raw weight with its residuals, thereby reducing collinearity and enhancing interpretability.

+!
+[Here, you can see the longitudinal effects of ovariectomy on brain structure while controlling for individual differences in weight] (LINK NEEDED)